coolsamson7/aspyx/README.md

     def __init__(self):
         pass
 ```
- Please make sure, that the class defines a constructor, as this is required to determine injected instances.
+Please make sure, that the class defines a local constructor, as this is required to determine injected instances.

- The constructor can only define parameter types that are known as well to the container!
+All referenced types will be injected by the environemnt.

+Only eligible types are allowed, of course!

  The decorator accepts the keyword arguments